1Shubham7/Wife-Predictor-v2/README.md

 ## Setting up locally

 ### Step 1
-Make sure you have NodeJS installed on your device.
+Please make sure you have NodeJS installed on your device.

 <a href = "https://nodejs.org/en" align = "center"><img src = "https://img.shields.io/badge/Node%20js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white" /></a>

 ### Step 2
-Clone the repository using:
+Clone the repository using :

 ```
 git clone https://github.com/1Shubham7/Wife-Predictor-v2
 ```
 ### Step 3
-In your local directory of the project, install the node dependencies using:
+In your local directory of the project, install the node dependencies using :

 ```
 npm install
 ```

 ### Step 4
-Run the project in your local browser using:
+Run the project in your local browser using :

 ```
 npm start